vntchain-bak/GGNNSmartVulDetector/README.md

 * `data/reentrancy/graph_data`: This is the graph data, consisting edges and nodes, which are extracted by our AutoExtractor.
 * `graph_data/edge`: It includes all edges and edge of each smart contract.
 * `graph_data/node`: It includes all nodes and node of each smart contract.
+* `features/reentrancy`: It includes all the reentrancy features of each smart contract extracted by our model.
 * `train_data/reentrancy/train.json`: This is the training data of all the smart contract.
 * `train_data/reentrancy/valid.json`: This is the testing data of all the smart contract.